vyos/vyos-documentation/docs/cli.rst

 Terminology
 ###########

-A live VyOS system has three major types of configurations:
+A VyOS system has three major types of configurations:

 * **Active** or **running configuration** is the system configuration that is loaded  and currently active (used by VyOS).
 Any change in